Parish: St. Peter Parish, Slinger

 What is your favorite psalm verse and why?

 Psalm 16 is my favorite psalm.
 I am always consoled by this psalm because it reminds me that my happiness lies in the Lord.

 What are your favorite activities outside of the seminary?

-I enjoy being active and being with other people.
-My favorite sport is definitely hockey
+I enjoy being active and spending time with my brother seminarians.
+My favorite sport is hockey.

 Where do you like to go pray?

 I prefer praying early in the day, after some coffee, with our Lord in the Eucharist.

 I enjoy studying in my room or at a coffee shop.

 Which saint should people ask to intercede for your vocation?

 St. Joseph of Cupertino- His immense trust in the Lord for his own vocation is amazing to me.